microsoft/WhatTheHack/020-MasteringLinux/answers/lab-scripting.md

-# Scripting
+# 7 - Scripting

+## Description

+In this challenge you will learn some basic stuff on shell scripting and the usage of some commands such as `echo`, `cut`, `read` and `grep`.

-## Objectives
+## Success Criteria

-#### 1. Create a script that looks up the name of the current distribution in the `/etc/os-release` file and prints it to the screen
+1. Create a script that looks up the name of the current distribution in the `/etc/os-release` file and prints it to the screen

 `student@vm01:~$ vim distribution.sh`